NotCorrectlyDonated/Oregon_Historical_Fires/README.md

 (IMAGEN 1)

-We can observe how low-size fires (A class) have an increise over the years since 2010, whether B class showed an steady frecuency over the years.
+We can observe how low-size fires "A" have an increise over the years since 2010, whether "B" class showed an steady frecuency over the years.

 In order to show data in a more clear way, a new dataframe was made just to show fires ranked from C above.